spraakbanken/sparv-backend/html/app/templates/api.md

 # Analysing other Languages

 The default analysis language is Swedish but Sparv also supports other languages.
-The language is specified through the `lang` attribute in the `settings` variable.
+The language is specified by supplying a two-letter language code to the `language` parameter.

 The following table shows the languages that are currently supported and the tools that are used to analyse them: